nishiuramakoto/erasm-plusplus/README.md

 ### ERASM++ ###

-ERASM++,the Embedded Runtime Assembler in C++, is an Embedded Domain Specific Language (EDSL) in C++ for runtime code generation on Intel 64/IA-32 architectures.
+ERASM++, the Embedded Runtime Assembler in C++, is an Embedded Domain Specific Language (EDSL) in C++ for runtime code generation on Intel 64/IA-32 architectures.
 The code looks like the following: